vuejs/eslint-config-prettier/README.md

 ## Usage

-> Note: the current version doesn't support the legacy `.eslintrc*` configuraion format.
+> Note: the current version doesn't support the legacy `.eslintrc*` configuration format.
 For that you need to use version 9 or earlier.
 See the [corresponding README](https://www.npmjs.com/package/@vue/eslint-config-prettier/v/legacy-eslintrc) for more usage instructions.

 Import `@vue/eslint-config-prettier` in `eslint.config.js` (or `eslint.config.mjs`), and put it in the configuration array – **after** other configs that you want to override.